 Address the transportation needs, challenges, and opportunities of all community residents.
-Achieve by fostering alternatives to transportation by automobile, including walking,
+Achieve by fostering alternatives to transportation by automobile, including walking, cycling, and transit, employing traffic calming measures throughout the community, requiring

 Transportation goals, policies, and projects are consistent with this objective.